'All We Heard Was Screaming': Off-Duty Officers, EMT Rescue 3 Victims From Turnpike Crash

 NJ Corrections Officer and Wood-Ridge firefighter Dan O'Beirne was riding his motorcycle on the northbound side of the highway when he noticed the crash near Newark Airport around 3:30 p.m.

-Driving in a vehicle behind him was Wood-Ridge Officer Mark Torsiello, and behind him was NJ Corrections Officer Chris Araujo.
-When they saw O'Beirne start veering off the roadway, the followed.
-And soon understood why.
+Driving in his personal vehicle behind him was Wood-Ridge Officer Mark Torsiello, who had Rutherford volunteer EMT Walter Rogers with him.
+Behind them was NJ Corrections Officer Chris Araujo.

-"All you could hear was screaming," said Torsiello, "but no one was getting out."
+"We saw Danny suddenly switch from the fast lane to the slow lane, and his helmet went flying," Rogers told Daily Voice.
+"We didn't know what was going on."

-The three -- along with an EMT who requested anonymity -- were coming from a charity event in Staten Island for an officer who died in the line of duty.
+O'Beirne, Torsiello and Aurajo all pulled over before jumping out of their vehicles and bolted toward the crash scene.

-And so, the officers parked their vehicles in the shoulder of the highway, and all four first responders bolted toward the overturned SUV.
+"All we could hear was screaming," said Torsiello, "but no one was getting out."

 There, they found three women trapped in the backseat of the vehicle -- airbags fully deployed.
-At least one other victim had previously self-extricated, Torsiello said.
+At least one other victim had already self-extricated, Torsiello said.

-The vehicle appeared to have hit a tree before tumbling down into an embankment, said Torsiello.
+The SUV appeared to have hit a tree before tumbling down into the embankment, said Torsiello.

-O'Beirne -- who last October rescued a tractor trailer driver from his burning vehicle -- called 9-1-1 before he and the other first responders lifted the women out of the SUV.
+O'Beirne -- who last October rescued a tractor trailer driver from his burning vehicle -- called 9-1-1 before he and the other first responders lifted the first victim out of the SUV.

 Running to the scene was instinctual for Torsiello.